singaround/songbook/songs/home_boys_home.md

 🔷And if the child’s non-binary then what are we to do?\
 Should we send them out to nurse or give them the jacket blue?\
-Well to hell with all the stereotypes and fuck the gender roles!\
+Well to hell with all the stereotypes and *sod* the gender roles!\
 They’ll never listen anyway, for kids don’t do as they’re told!

 >***And it's home, boys, home!...***